Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

 Glutamate and GABA are balanced to keep the brain running at the right pace.
 Alcohol increases GABA activity, which then reduces nerve excitation and produces a calming effect.
+This calming effect is temporary and comes at the expense of various side effects, such as:

 This balancing mechanism becomes a problem when the person stops drinking.
 It also results in the following:

-This hyperactivity is manifested as alcohol withdrawal symptoms.3, 4
+This hyperactivity is manifested as alcohol withdrawal symptoms.3,4

 Alcohol withdrawal comprises four stages of varying severity:

 This stage starts 6 to 12 hours after the person’s last drink.
-Symptoms include:5, 6
+Symptoms include:5,6

 Most people going through alcohol withdrawal do not progress beyond the first phase.
 Only a small percentage experience the hallucinosis stage.

-Seizures happen to some people undergoing alcohol withdrawal.
+Seizures may happen to some people undergoing alcohol withdrawal.
 They usually begin 24 to 48 hours after a person’s last drink.6

 DTs usually happen 48 to 72 hours after the person’s last drink.
-DT symptom include:3, 7
+DT symptom include:3,7

 DT has a mortality rate of 1 to 15%.8, 9